 Today The Church of Jesus Christ of Latter-day Saints excommunicates anyone preaching or practicing plural marriage, confirms that officiators in such marriages possess no genuine priesthood authority to perform them, and denies any validity to such unions.
 Yet, upwards of 38,000 individuals, most of them in the Mountain West, have chosen the polygamist lifestyle.

 Latter-day Saints practiced polygamy between 1830 and April 1904, but the current marital standard in the LDS Church has come full circle.

-The early 1830s standard of strict monogamy was obeyed with excommunication as the consequence for polygamy.
+The early 1830s standard of strict monogamy was obeyed with excommunication as the consequence of polygamy.
 In the 1840s, plural marriage by select individuals was permitted and gradually expanded.
-Then, in 1852, plural marriage became the official marriage standard of the LDS Church.
+Then, in 1852, plural marriage became the official marriage standard of the Church.
 Thirty-eight years later, the directive was removed through the issuance of the 1890 Manifesto, but plural unions were still secretly permitted on a limited basis for fourteen more years.
-Joseph F. Smith’s 1904 declaration blocked all new authorizations for plural marriage reinstating monogamy as the only acceptable marital form in the eyes of the LDS Church.
+Joseph F. Smith’s 1904 declaration blocked all new authorizations for plural marriage reinstating monogamy as the only acceptable marital form in the eyes of the Church.

 To continue this brief narrative of the unfolding of the practice of polygamy in The Church of Jesus Christ of Latter-day Saints, proceed to the section on The 1830s.